Winter Wonderland in Kingfield and Carrabassett Valley: Skiing, Snowmobiling, and More Adventures Await

 Sugarloaf Mountain Resort is the undisputed crown jewel of winter recreation.

-• Legendary Terrain: 1,240 acres of skiable terrain featuring trails for every skill level.
+• Legendary Terrain: Explore 1,240 acres of skiable terrain.
+Specifically, the resort features trails for every skill level.

-• Exclusive Access: The only lift-serviced above-treeline skiing in the East, offering 360-degree panoramic views of the Western Mountains.
+• Exclusive Access: Enjoy the only lift-serviced, above-treeline skiing in the East.
+This provides 360-degree panoramic views of the mountains.

-• Freestyle Fun: Three world-class terrain parks for snowboarders and skiers.
+• Freestyle Fun: Visit three world-class terrain parks built for snowboarders and skiers.

 Nordic Paradise & Snowmobiling

-• Sugarloaf Outdoor Center: Maine’s largest cross-country facility, offering 90km of meticulously groomed trails along the serene Carrabassett River.
+• Sugarloaf Outdoor Center: This is Maine’s largest cross-country facility.
+It offers 90km of groomed trails along the serene Carrabassett River.

-• Sledder’s Dream: Extensive trail networks connect the valley to Maine’s Interconnected Trail System (ITS), allowing riders to traverse miles of snow-covered forests and frozen rivers.
+• Sledder’s Dream: Extensive trail networks connect the valley to the Interconnected Trail System (ITS).
+Therefore, riders can traverse miles of snow-covered forests.

-• The Narrow Gauge Pathway: A flat, scenic six-mile trail perfect for family-friendly Nordic skiing and snowshoeing.
+• The Narrow Gauge Pathway: This flat, six-mile trail is perfect for family-friendly Nordic skiing.

 Backcountry with Maine Huts & Trails

-Kingfield serves as the southern gateway to the Maine Huts & Trails network.
-Explore 80 miles of groomed backcountry paths for fat biking and snowshoeing, stopping at inviting huts for hot meals by the fire.
+Kingfield serves as the southern point for the Maine Huts & Trails network.
+You can explore 80 miles of groomed backcountry paths.
+Afterward, stop at inviting huts for hot meals by the fire.

 Year-Round Culture & Summer Splendor

-• Mountain Biking: Access over 80 miles of single-track and double-track trails.
+• Mountain Biking: Access over 80 miles of single-track and double-track trails in the valley.

-• Award-Winning Golf: Tee off at Sugarloaf’s top-rated course, renowned for its spectacular mountain views.
+• Award-Winning Golf: Tee off at the Sugarloaf Golf Club.
+This course is renowned for its spectacular mountain views.

-• Rich History: Visit the Ski Museum of Maine to celebrate the state’s skiing heritage or the Stanley Museum to see the first steam-powered cars.
+• Rich History: Visit the Ski Museum of Maine to celebrate local heritage.
+Also, check out the Stanley Museum to see early steam-powered cars.

 Stay & Dine in Style